jonross/kugl/docs-tmp/extending.md

 This works just like extending a table, with these differences
 * Use the `create:` section rather than `extend:`
 * Provide the name of the resource argument to `kubectl get`
-* Indicate whether resource is namespaced
+* If the resource isn't built in (like `pods` or `nodes`), declare the resource and indicate whether it's namespaced.

 Example: this defines a new resource type and table for Argo workflows.